• Skip to primary navigation

 This group often overestimates future market opportunities, even if they can execute perfectly.
 These excessive valuations are often justified because the idea seems new and “everyone will want/need my idea.”

-Cold hard facts: New ideas are rare.
+Cold, hard facts: New ideas are rare.
 My research commonly finds that ~95 percent of ideas already have prior art that is dead-on or extremely similar.
 Worse, those ideas that are novel enough to have patent protection have steep odds of ever being monetized: A mere ~6 percent pass muster here.
-Ultimately, 65 percent of new products fail for established companies and 90 percent of new products fail at startups.
-[1] Bonus thought: your legal risks go up significantly when many patents precede your own.
+Ultimately, 65 percent of new products fail for established companies, and 90 percent of new products fail at startups.
+[1] Bonus thought: your legal risks increase significantly when many patents precede your own.

 Recognize your company on my list?
 Please share in the comments below.